typst/typst/tests/typ/structure/attach.typ

 More.

 ---
-// Test that wide lists cannot be attached ...
+// Test that wide lists cannot be ...
-#set list(around: 15pt, spacing: 15pt)
+#set block(spacing: 15pt)
 Hello
 - A